gaiafabbri/S-C/README.md

 - _print_ROC_: This function computes and displays the Receiver Operating Characteristic (ROC) curve and the confusion matrix of the neural network model on the test data.
 It takes the test labels (y_test), the model's continuous predictions (y_pred), and the rounded binary predictions (y_pred_classes) as input.
 The function calculates the ROC curve using the continuous predictions and visualizes the confusion matrix.
 It returns the background rejection rate and the signal efficiency.
 - _plot_training_curves_KERAS_: This function visualizes the training and validation curves of the neural network.
 It takes the history object returned during the neural network training process and plots the accuracy and loss curves for training and validation.

+#### 4.4) Table function:
+Inside the Table file, the save_results_table function is designed to save the evaluation metrics results of the models (f1, accuracy, precision) and the training time into a Pandas DataFrame, and then draw a table using Matplotlib.
+Here are the parameters:
+- "model_results":  A dictionary containing the evaluation metrics results for each model.
+The keys of the dictionary are the model names, and the values are tuples containing accuracy, precision, f1 score, and training time.
+- "results_df": The Pandas DataFrame containing the models' evaluation results.
+If it's None (i.e., when the code is run for the first time), a new DataFrame will be created.

+The function iterates through the model results in the "model_results" dictionary.
+For each model, it extracts accuracy, precision, f1 score, and training time from the respective tuple and adds them as a new row to the "results_df" DataFrame.
+Finally, it draws a table containing the results.